ola0x/See-for-me/README.md

 By clicking on the app screen, the app would speak out what it detects, either to read lables or detect item.</br>
 The app will consist of two screens;
 - Tell me </br>
-For this section, the app will be able to read every-day items like book name, food item name <b>...</b></br> This will be done by point the phone directly in front of what to read
+For this section, the app will be able to read every-day items like product label, book name, food item name <b>...</b></br> This will be done by point the phone directly in front of what to read
-- Detect traffic
+- Detect traffic</br>
 Just by my experince, they navigate everyday and crossing the road without know the traffic sign is not such a good idea</br>
 This setion is to detect the trafiic sign and say what the model detect, so that He can cross safely.